- 1 Why Do Dogs Pant Excessively Sometimes?

 In dogs, pain can come from different sources including:

 Muscle and Joint Pain in Dogs Who Won’t Settle Down

-Aching from degenerative joint disease or osteoarthritis is very common in dogs over the age of seven.
+Dogs living with osteoarthritis experience aching from degenerative joint disease which is very common in dogs over the age of seven.
 Symptoms of musculoskeletal pain include stiffness, limping, decreased activity as well as having a hard time settling down and panting at night.